ernieayala/ernies-modern-layout/README.md

 # Ernie's Modern Layout
 Still a WIP.
-Let me know if there are bugs.
+Covers about 60% of the UI.
+Let me know if there are bugs. **Only tested on Chrome so far.**
-Only tested on Chrome.

 ### Manifest Url
 https://raw.githubusercontent.com/ernieayala/ernies-modern-layout/master/module.json